parzivalhaliday/100-python-apps/filecreator/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This code is licensed under the MIT License.
+Feel free to use and modify it for your own purposes.